kiranvodrahalli/kiranvodrahalli.github.io/notes/index.md

 ### COS 511: Theoretical Machine Learning

-I took <a href= "http://www.cs.princeton.edu/courses/archive/spring15/cos511/" title= "cos511"> scribe notes</a> for this class in its Spring 2015 iteration.
+I took <a href= "http://www.cs.princeton.edu/courses/archive/spring15/cos511/" title= "cos511"> scribe notes</a> for most lectures of this class in its Spring 2015 iteration.

 ## Talks